 When I am at work attempting to solve a very difficult and serious database problem the last thing I need is someone standing over me pointing out things to me that are non-essentials, trivial things that have little or no impact on the ultimate goal, which is solving the problem.
 When we fight the good fight, which is standing firm in the middle of God’s truth never swerving left or right from it even in the face of wicked attacks from every direction, we must also beware of the attacks from within that our enemy employs in order to distract and discourage.
 Those used by our enemy to do this are spiritually blind.
 Some actually mean well, but they have been deceived by a lie that contains half-truths that are presented to them in such a way that it plays on their emotions, especially fear.
 What is spiritual blindness?

-As he passed by, he saw a man blind from birth.
-And his disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
-Jesus answered, “It was not that this man sinned, or his parents, but that the works of God might be displayed in him.
-We must work the works of him who sent me while it is day; night is coming, when no one can work.
-As long as I am in the world, I am the light of the world.”
-Having said these things, he spat on the ground and made mud with the saliva.
-Then he anointed the man’s eyes with the mud and said to him, “Go, wash in the pool of Siloam” (which means Sent).
-So he went and washed and came back seeing.
-(John 9:1-7 ESV)
+1 As He passed by, He saw a man blind from birth.
+2 And His disciples asked Him, “Rabbi, who sinned, this man or his parents, that he would be born blind?”
+3 Jesus answered, “It was neither that this man sinned, nor his parents; but it was so that the works of God might be displayed in him.
+4 We must work the works of Him who sent Me as long as it is day; night is coming when no one can work.
+5 While I am in the world, I am the Light of the world.”
+6 When He had said this, He spat on the ground, and made clay of the spittle, and applied the clay to his eyes, 7 and said to him, “Go, wash in the pool of Siloam” (which is translated, Sent).
+So he went away and washed, and came back seeing.
+John 9:1-7 (NASB)

 Here we read of our Lord healing a man born blind.
 His blindness was not spiritual, but physical.
 Why was he born blind?
 He was born blind that the works of God might be displayed in him.
 In other words, this man was born blind for God’s glory.
 Our Lord healed the man on the Sabbath.
 This was not a sin according to God, but it was a sin according to the Pharisees.